MiniSharpy/Any-Dice-Probability/README.md

 # Any-Dice-Probability

-An attempt to recreate the website https://anydice.com/ to learn C#.
+An attempt to recreate aspects of the website https://anydice.com/ to learn C#.